cognusion/chanmux/README.md

 There are some other ways of doing this, that I've since found, using reflection (See ReflectSelect), or more goros (See GoSelect).
-I added some benchmarks for those (sourced elsewhere, see source for attribution) and ChanMux is still much much faster (ChanMux1k is roughly the scale that the others are tested at).
-Of interest, is that if allocs are an issue (heap problems) the GoSelec issue manages a super small number of allocation, which may be worth the performance hit.
+I added some benchmarks for those (sourced elsewhere, see source for attribution) and ChanMux is still much much faster (ChanMux1k is roughly the scale that the others are tested at), and more dynamic regardless.

+Of interest, is that if allocs are an issue (heap problems) the GoSelect scheme manages a super small number of allocations, which may be worth the performance hit and initial sizing requirements.

 ```